ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage.md

 * Reduce the use of custom widgets

 {{% alert type="info" %}}
-To put these changes in place, developers must make changes in the Mendix modeler.
+To perform the steps in this chapter you must have access to your app in the Mendix Modeler.
 {{% /alert %}}

 The next chapters give a description of how to take each step and how it increases ATS Recorder and ATS Helper coverage of your AUT.